xuankimtran/docs-1/pages/katalon-analytics/docs/setup-team.md

 This role is automatically assigned to any person accepting the invitation to join the Team.

-Users can only monitor project progress.
+Users can only monitor the Project's progress.

 ## Create a Team